centridsol/native-module-prebuilds-creator/README.md

 ## Why?

-Some might be wondering, why?
-Packages are usually built on installation (and tools like electron-rebuilder can do it for you).
+Some might be wonder, why?
+Arent packages usually built during installation (and can't tools like electron-rebuilder do it for you during build processes).
 Well, the reason for this is primarily twofold:

-1. Making your build process more deterministic: When working on a project locally as a single developer, the above reason is quite valid.
+1. Making your build process more deterministic: When working on a project locally as a single developer, the aforementioned reason is quite valid.
 However, when you are working in a team and have a CI process, you might want to ensure that everyone building the app/project is using the same binaries.
-This allows you to produce them centrally and distribute them in your team or share them with your CI process.
+This allows you to produce them centrally and distribute them within your team or share them with your CI process.
 This thinking is partly why tools like prebuildify/prebuild-install exist.
 However, in those tools, the responsibility falls on the package maintainer to create the binaries.
 2. Making your build process platform agnostic: Native modules are usually built against the environment in which they are built (platform/arch, etc.).
-Therefore, binaries built on Linux will most likely not work on Windows and vice versa.
-This package attempts to locate the appropriate binaries for your specified target environment and use/patch them when packaging your application.
+Therefore, binaries built on Linux will most likely not work on Windows, and vice versa.
+This  attempts to locate the appropriate binaries for your specified target environment and use/patch them when packaging your application.
 This means you can package your application for Windows using Linux (given that your generated prebuilds folder contains the appropriate binaries).
 This is particularly useful for CI processes as they usually rely on some variant of Linux.

 ## Future Improvements and Other Notes